My Environment:

 to

-<xs:element minOccurs="0" name="userId" nillable="true" type="xs:string"/>
+<xs:element minOccurs="0" name="userId" nillable="true" type="xs:string"/>and change

 <xs:element minOccurs="0" name="args0" nillable="true" type="ax21:AuthUserReq"/>